nfergu/referrers/README.md

 Use the `referrers.get_referrer_graph` function to get a graph of references to a specific object.

-For example, to find references to an instance of `ChildClass:
+For example, to find references to an instance of `ChildClass`:

 ```python
 import dataclasses